samuelpowers/Sequential-Stern-Gerlach/README.md

 # Sequential-Stern-Gerlach

-This repository contains code associated with the paper "A discrete model for spin in rotated spatial frames".
+This repository contains code associated with the paper "A statistical model for quantum spin and photon number states".

 To use this code, you will need to have Python (written using version 3.6), as well as the following Python packages: